 Questions may be directed to Leslie Hardy at [email protected].

 The purpose of the Cleveland Clinic Main Campus Inpatient Pharmacy Internship Program is to provide the knowledge and practical experiences necessary to prepare student pharmacists for residency training or a career in health-system pharmacy after graduation.

 The purpose of the Community Pharmacy Summer Internship Program is to develop knowledge and skills in community pharmacy to assist with patient transition from hospital to ambulatory pharmacy care.

 Marymount Hospital Pharmacy Internship Program

-The purpose of the inpatient internship program is to provide knowledge and practical experience necessary for functioning competently and effectively upon licensure in a health-system pharmacy.
+The purpose of the Marymount Hospital's Inpatient Internship Program is to provide knowledge and practical experience necessary for functioning competently and effectively upon licensure in a health-system pharmacy.
 This internship seeks to prepare students for residency training or careers in a health system beyond graduation.

 Nurse Associate Extern